 Text("Text 2")

-With the custom modifier implemented, changes can be made to the StandardTitle implementation and those changes will automatically propagate through to all views that use the modifier.
-This avoids the need to manually change the modifiers on multiple views.
+With the custom modifier implemented, changes can be made to the StandardTitle implementation, and those changes will automatically propagate through to all views that use the modifier.
+This avoids the need to change the modifiers on multiple views manually.

 Basic Event Handling

-Although SwiftUI is described as being data driven, it is still necessary to handle the events that are generated when a user interacts with the views in the user interface.
-Some views, such as the Button view, are provided solely for the purpose of soliciting user interaction.
-In fact, the Button view can be used to turn a variety of different views into a “clickable” button.
+Although SwiftUI is described as being data-driven, it is still necessary to handle the events generated when a user interacts with the views in the user interface.
+Some views, such as the Button view, are provided solely to solicit user interaction.
+In fact, the Button view can be used to turn various views into a “clickable” button.
 A Button view needs to be declared with the action method to be called when a click is detected together with the view to act as the button content.
 It is possible, for example, to designate an entire stack of views as a single button.
 In most cases, however, a Text view will typically be used as the Button content.
-In the following implementation, a Button view is used to wrap a Text view which, when clicked, will call a method named buttonPressed():
+In the following implementation, a Button view is used to wrap a Text view, which, when clicked, will call a method named buttonPressed():

 struct ContentView: View {